ed-test/video-site/README.md

 Although the assignment guidelines include sass, I've decided not to go with Sass and remain with PostCss which comes with `create-react-app`.

+### TODOS (Things I'd do with more time)

+* `package.json` cleanup
+  * The generated package.json file doesn't split devDependencies.
+I would clean this up.
+* Module resolver for both css and babel
+  * To avoid ugly relative imports eg. `../../../components`